Deconfounding Imitation Learning with Variational Inference: Practical algorithm

+\paragraph{Training the model for online inference} The inference model training closely follows the outline given in~\autoref{sec:tiers}.
+However, since at test time, the agent needs to infer the latent online from partial trajectories, we adjust the model and the ELBO of~\autoref{eq:loss-vi} slightly.
+At timestep $t$, the encoder $q_{\phi}$ takes as input the trajectory observed until timestep $t$, and predicts a distribution of the belief over the latent $\learnedlatent$.

+We follow \citet{zintgraf2019varibad} by defining the prior at timestep $t$ as the inferred latent distribution from timestep $t-1$, starting with a diagonal Gaussian with unit variance as the initial prior.
+This process is similar to Bayesian filtering, where beliefs about the state of a process are updated sequentially in response to new evidence.
+As such, each prior evolves based on the latest observed data, similar to the updating mechanisms in Kalman filters and other Bayesian state estimators~\citep{kalman1960new,krishnan2015deep}.
+The modified ELBO can then be written as

+where $D_{KL}$ is the KL divergence and$\tau_{:t}$ denotes the trajectory until timestep $t$.
+Following prior work on VAEs, we use a coefficient $\beta$ for the prior regularization~\citep{higgins2017beta}.

+As an exploration policy, we use the latent-conditional policy $\pi_\eta$ conditioned on $\hat{\theta}$ inferred by $q_\phi$.
+This is a convenient choice because using $\pi_\eta$ means we do not have to train multiple policies.
+Furthermore, using $\pi_\eta$ for exploration biases the training data distribution for the inference model toward data that the policy encounters when it is deployed in the environment potentially improving the generalization of the inference model.
+In practice, we condition the policy on the mean of the inferred distribution instead of a sample from it.
+We find that using either does not make a big difference.
+Other exploration policies may be used as long as they explore sufficiently diverse trajectories and do not depend on the true latent $\theta$.

-The learned inference model is used for inferring the latents in the expert data distribution.
-These inferences are valid despite the distribution shift from exploratory data to expert data, as the transition model is the same.
+As described in~\autoref{sec:tiers}, the learned inference model is used for inferring the latents on the expert trajectories ${\tau^j_e}$.
+The policy $\pi_\eta$ is then trained to minimize~\autoref{eq:loss-bc}.
+We show the pseudocode for the full training algorithm in~\autoref{app:online-algorithms}.

-Standard imitation learning can then be used to learn a policy conditional on the inferred latents from the expert demonstrations.
-We use behavioral cloning as the imitation learning method because it is simple and reasonably effective.
-We show the full training algorithm in algorithm~\ref{alg:dynamics-learning}.

 \paragraph{Test time}